-India blocks social media in held-Kashmir
+India blocks social media in Occupied-Kashmir

 In a statement, the local government said the services were “being misused by anti-national and anti-social elements” and should be blocked for one month or until further notice “in the interest of maintenance of public order”.